 And when we reached a lull, as I began to silently frame the platitudes that would help ease my exit - Is there anything you need?
 I'll visit again tomorrow.
 I'm sure you'll feel better soon - something new, different - desperate in Ginny's eyes.

-And our conversation went to areas we never did.
+And our conversation went to places we never did.

-"I'm tired, Izzy," Ginny said and looked it, enervated as if treading water in a sea full of sand.
+"I'm tired," Ginny said and looked it, enervated as if swimming in a sea full of sand.

 Then she began to talk about her weight.